The Best Restaurants In Santa Monica guide image

 In Rome, you might take a tour of the Vatican City, climb the steps of the Sistine Chapel, and look out on the Piazza San Pietro.
 In Santa Monica, you take the elevator up to the roof of the Proper Hotel and look out at 7-11, CVS, and the Pacific Ocean.
 Calabra is no Rome, but the crowd is happy to have a reason to be dressed in this part of town surrounded by rattan furniture, palm fronds, and a swimming pool.
 Though these design elements are evocative of Tulum, it doesn’t feel gimmicky.
 Plus, the cocktails and Mediterranean food here are really, really good, from the kebabs and dips to hefty burgers and gyros.

-La Purépecha is where you’ll find the best tacos in Santa Monica.
+La Purépecha makes the best tacos in Santa Monica.
 The handmade corn tortillas are deep yellow, rough around the edges, and sturdy enough to support generous scoops of meat, guacamole, cilantro, and onions.
-Everything about this counter-service spot is thoughtful, from the free chips and pickled carrots, to the daily agua frescas.
+Everything about this counter-service spot is thoughtful, from the free chips and pickled carrots to the daily agua frescas.
 Step up your taco by making it a taconazo, which adds griddled cheese beneath your adobado or asada.
-For something even more substantial, Purépecha serves an excellent chilaquiles plate, and a solid machaca breakfast burrito.
+For something even more substantial, Purépecha serves an excellent chilaquiles plate and a solid machaca breakfast burrito.

-Ghisallo is an excellent pizzeria that’s ideal for a quick lunch or even an intimate pizza dinner with that friend you’ve been meaning to catch up with.
+This pizzeria is ideal for a quick lunch or even an intimate dinner with that friend you’ve been meaning to see for months now.
 Here you’ll find a rotating menu of seasonal salads, as well as both Neapolitan and New York-style pizza by the slice, plus some thick sandwiches on their crispy house ciabatta.
-At dinner, the pizzas are served whole rather than as slices, with crusts coming out chewy and nicely charred.
-But the big selling point here are the perfect topping combinations, like spicy nduja sausage and squash blossom pizza boosted with funky-sweet fermented honey and salty green olives.
+At dinner, pies are served whole rather than by the slice, with chewy, nicely charred crusts.
+But the big selling point here is the perfect topping combinations, like spicy nduja sausage and squash blossom pizza boosted with funky-sweet fermented honey and salty green olives.

 Do not trust anyone who says Father’s Office is overrated.
 Or that the “No Substitutions” rule makes it terrible.
 Those people are liars.
-With a solid list of craft beers and fantastic drinking food, the original location of Father's Office is a true gastropub, before that word was overused into oblivion.
+With a solid list of craft beers and fantastic drinking food, the original location of Father's Office is a true gastropub—before that word was overused into oblivion.
 The tiny, dimly-lit bar on Montana Ave. operates out of a space that’s been around since the 1950s and churns out what is easily one of the best burgers in town.
-First dates and out-of-town friends will always be impressed here.
+First dates and out-of-town friends will always like it here, we promise.

 Whenever we have visitors in LA, we urge them to go to the Main Street part of Santa Monica instead of the Promenade part.
 But there’s one catch—lunch.
 You can always grab quick omusubi at Sunny Blue, but when we’re in the mood to sit down for a salad or sandwich, we’ve been disappointed by soulless sandwiches and salads at Shoop’s and Urth.
-That’s why we love Alfalfa, a new-ish transplant from Hoboken, New Jersey (we didn’t see that coming) that pulls off the counter-service salad-wrap-coffee thing.
-Their back patio is a sunny little nook ideal for catching up with a friend over matcha and lunch or an excellent breakfast burrito with silky eggs and charred, shredded potatoes.
+That’s why we love Alfalfa, a transplant from Hoboken, New Jersey (didn’t see that coming) that pulls off the counter-service salad-wrap-coffee thing.
+Their sunny back patio is ideal for catching up with a friend over matcha and lunch or an excellent breakfast burrito with silky eggs and charred, shredded potatoes.

 Rustic Canyon has been doing farm-to-table dining (without the pretension or white tablecloths) since before it was cliche.
 Like every other seasonal spot, their menu changes all the time, so go ahead and embrace eating those vegetables you can only find for one week of the year.
-Your parents, out-of-towners you’re trying to impress, and early-in-the-game dates will all love it here.
+Your parents, out-of-towners, and early-in-the-game dates will all love it here.

-Noma is a Santa Monica staple because of its large list of inexpensive specialty rolls, meal combinations, and an atmosphere that makes the most of its strip-mall location.
-It’s a great sushi lunch spot or place for dinner if you’re planning an extreme night of karaoke at The Gaslite across the street.
-Everything is good here, from the tempura rolls to the yakiniku and sukiyaki.
-Don’t miss the Garlic Lover’s Albacore, which is simultaneously crispy, fresh, and pungent.
+Noma is a Santa Monica staple because of its large list of inexpensive specialty rolls, meal combinations, and atmosphere that makes the most of its strip mall location.
+It’s a great sushi lunch spot or dinner option if you’re planning an extreme night of karaoke at The Gaslite across the street.
+Everything, from the tempura rolls to the yakiniku and sukiyaki, we've had is good.
+But don’t miss the Garlic Lover’s Albacore, which is simultaneously crispy, fresh, and pungent.
 The garlic breath will always be worth it.

-In a part of town where a full BYOB policy is basically a myth, Cha Cha Chicken is a Caribbean oasis where you can bring a six-pack (or a whole handle of tequila) to enjoy after the beach.
-You shouldn’t really need a reason to eat spicy jerk chicken in a tropical setting, but Cha Cha is especially great for big group dinners, early-in-the-game dates, or lunch near The Promenade that doesn’t make you want to die inside.
+In a part of town where a full BYOB policy is basically a myth, Cha Cha Chicken stands out.
+At this Caribbean restaurant, you can bring a six-pack (or a whole handle of tequila) to enjoy after the beach.
+You shouldn’t really need a reason to eat spicy jerk chicken in a tropical setting, but Cha Cha is especially great for big group dinners, early-in-the-game dates, or lunch near The Promenade that won't make you want to die inside.

 Chase Sapphire Card Ad